ivenzor/Sagemaker-Rapids/README.md

 # Sagemaker-Rapids

-This short document is intented as a quick guide for those interested in using Rapids within Sagemaker.
+This short document is intented as a quick install guide for those interested in using Rapids within Sagemaker.

 1) Be sure you are using a p3 instance (v100 GPU). p2 instances are no good because K80 cards are not supported to be used with Rapids.

 2) Once the instance is started use the terminal to execute the following:

     *source /home/ec2-user/anaconda3/etc/profile.d/conda.sh*